lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 The following modifications applies to both the schematic of the RDX transceiver or the ADX2PDX daughterboard.
 ```

- * Build a small class A.
+ * Build a small class A audio amplifier.
  * Connect the input of the amplifier to RXA.
  * Connect the output of the amplifier to GPIO26 (ADC0) pin 31 of the rp2040 board.